Tom Arden

 Arden was born in 1961 and grew up in Mount Gambier, South Australia.
 He wrote his first unpublished novel, Moon Escape at the age of seven and later studied English at the University of Adelaide, graduating with First Class Honours.
-Arden completed his Ph.D. thesis on Clarissa, the epic tale by 18th-century novelist Samuel Richardson.
+Arden completed his PhD thesis on Clarissa, the epic tale by 18th-century novelist Samuel Richardson.

 In 1990, he moved to the United Kingdom, living in Northern Ireland and England.
-He lectured in English at Queen's University of Belfast for seven years.
+He lectured in English at Queen's University Belfast for seven years.
 Since 2003, he lectured creative writing at Middlesex University, London.

 Death

-Arden died of cancer on 15 December 2015.
+Arden died of cancer on 15 December 2015 in London, England.